Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Mask-Free Text Removal

 Figure~\ref{fig:comparison_text_removal} shows qualitative comparisons of the edited images.
-While the baseline often edits regions more aggressively than necessary, our method removes text while preserving the overall structure of the input image.
-SickZil-Machine sometimes leaves text behind when text-region segmentation fails, and it also struggles to faithfully complete facial regions.
+In the examples shown, the baseline edits regions more aggressively than necessary, whereas our method removes text while better preserving the overall structure of the input image.
+In these examples, SickZil-Machine leaves text behind when text-region segmentation fails and does not faithfully complete some facial regions.